 4.Smile 2 (October 18):

 Smile felt like the announcement of a major new talent in Parker Finn.
-The film did a remarkable job of using every tool at its disposal (jump scares, steady building of a dread-filled atmosphere, visceral sound design, gnarly imagery, deployment of unusual camera angles/movement, a wide array of different zoom speeds) to create something was unnerving as both a supernatural horror flick and metaphor for real world mental illness and the stigmas that surround them.
+The film did a remarkable job of using every tool at its disposal (jump scares, steady building of a dread-filled atmosphere, visceral sound design, gnarly imagery, deployment of unusual camera angles/movement, a wide array of different zoom speeds) to create something that worked as both an unnerving supernatural horror flick and metaphor for real world mental illness and the stigmas that surround them.
 Seeing him return to this world armed with a bigger budget and brilliant sequel hook (Naomi Scott plays a pop star who becomes the latest person to be haunted by the smiling demon) feels like the perfect opportunity for him to further elevate his stock in the industry.

 3.Gladiator II (November 22)

-As questionable as a Gladiator sequel sounds on paper, Denzel Washington doing movie star shit as a power broker plotting to take control of Rome, maritime battles in the flooded Coliseum and a giant CGI rhino charging at a team of gladiators is way too fucking cool for me to not get excited about.
+As questionable as a Gladiator sequel sounds on paper, Denzel Washington doing movie star shit as a power broker plotting to take control of Rome, maritime battles in the flooded Coliseum and a giant CGI rhino charging at a group of gladiators is way too fucking cool for me to not get excited about.
 Please don't screw this one up Ridley.

 2.Anora (October 18):

 Leave it to an outside-the-box directorial voice like Sean Baker to finally hand Mikey Madison the opportunity to lead a movie that has bafflingly alluded her following her scene-stealing supporting turns in Once Upon a Time in Hollywood... and Scream '22.
-Madison plays a struggling New York City stripper who enters a whirlwind relationship with the son of a Russian oligarch (Mark Eidelstein) that escalates considerably when they decide to get married in Las Vegas after only a few weeks of dating, which attracts the attention of his powerful parents who will stop at nothing to get their son to come back to Russia as an unmarried man.
+Madison plays a struggling New York City stripper who enters a whirlwind relationship with the son of a Russian oligarch (Mark Eidelstein) that escalates considerably when they decide to get married in Las Vegas after only a few weeks of dating, which attracts the attention of his powerful parents who will stop at nothing to get their son to return to Russia as an unmarried man.
 Both Baker and Madison have already earned widespread raves for Anora, which became the first American film to win the Palm d'or at Cannes since The Tree of Life in 2011, and Neon is already positioning it as their big Oscar play for this year with a string of festival screenings (Toronto, New York, Fantastic, this past weekend's Telluride) leading up to its October release.
 I can't wait to finally see what Baker, Madison and their cohorts cooked up with this chaotic love story.

 1.Nosferatu (December 25):

 A Nosferatu remake and Robert Eggers feels like the perfect marriage.
 Eggers is the modern leader in period horror and descending into the dreary yet darkly beautiful realm of gothic horror presents him an incredible opportunity to add another notch to his increasingly dynamic filmmaking belt.
-On top of the Eggers factor, Jarin Blaschke's cinematography looks to be astonishingly good per usual, the casting of certified freak Bill Skarsgard as the titular vampire is 10/10 work and Willem Dafoe's delivery of "vampire" in the trailer alone is enough to convince me that the man is once again cooking with gas in the overacting department.
+On top of the Eggers factor, Jarin Blaschke's cinematography looks to be astonishingly good per usual, the casting of certified freak Bill Skarsgard as the titular vampire is 10/10 work and Willem Dafoe's delivery of "vampire" in the trailer alone is enough to convince me that he is once again cooking with gas in the overacting department.

 Also Looking Forward To: